silabs-KrisY/cp210x_bootloader_activation/README.md

 gpiochip2 [raspberrypi-exp-gpio] (8 lines)
 gpiochip3 [cp210x] (16 lines)
 ```
-4. Run the [reset_target_gpiod.sh](reset_target_gpiod.sh) example script to activate bootloader mode on the target using the CP210x GPIOs.
+4. Run the [reset_target_gpiod.sh](reset_target_gpiod.sh) example script from this repo to activate bootloader mode on the target using the CP210x GPIOs.
 The first argument in the script is the "gpiochip" device corresponding to the CP210x, the second argument is the CP210x number of the bootloader activation pin, the third argument is the CP210x GPIO number of the nRESET pin, and the final (optional) argument is "-btl_act" which is required for bootloader activation.
 For example, taking the suggested pins from this README (GPIO.0 = nRST, GPIO.1=bootloader activation), and taking the output of gpiodetect ("gpiochip3" here):
 ```
 $ ./reset_target_gpiod.sh gpiochip3 1 0 -btl_act
 ```